By Kinnon Rockness

 Aside from Dawkins and Code, 10 individuals were arrested after being involved in a similar conspiracy two years ago.
 Clearly, this issue is not being swept under the rug nor overlooked in recent cases.

 The very first rule in the NCAA Regulations handbook states, “You cannot accept payment or a promise of payments for participation in your sport.”
-Further in the document, it also specifies that student-athletes may not agree to be represented by a current or future agent until their eligibility has been exhausted.
+Further in the document, it also specifies that student-athletes may not agree to be represented by a current or future agent.
+This is not allowed until the eligibility of athletes is exhausted.

 Bribery is a crime in the United States and is punishable for various situations outside of college sports.
 However, in these specific instances, these individuals and coaches were directly violating the rules of the NCAA.
-These rules are laid out for athletes, but coaches play a major role in making sure that their athletes are being held accountable.
+Student-athletes have the rules laid out clearly for them.
+However, coaches play a major role in making sure that their athletes are being held accountable.

-Based on these convictions and current NCAA bylaws, the future is not looking very bright for people such as Dawkins, who hope to draw athletes towards their management companies.
+Based on these convictions and current NCAA bylaws, the future is not looking very bright for people such as Dawkins.
+Others who hope to draw athletes towards their management companies are going to have difficulty in the future.

 This, in turn, affects coaches and athletes who hope to receive benefits that they would otherwise be able to accept.
 States are currently trying to introduce an act called the “Fair Pay to Play Act.”
-This act would allow student-athletes to accept endorsements and sponsorships, as well as hiring agents to help them in managing this process.
+This act would allow student-athletes to accept endorsements and sponsorships.
+They will also be able to hire agents to help them in managing this process.

 So far, this act has had success in the state of California and was passed on October 1, 2019.
-Since this bill has been passed, it is illegal for student-athletes to be restricted or punished if they sought these types of agreements.
-This bill bypasses the NCAA’s current regulations, so it is quite controversial and there is much at stake for this association.
+It is now illegal for student-athletes to be restricted or punished if they sought these types of agreements.
+This bill bypasses the NCAA’s current regulations, so it is quite controversial.
+There is much at stake for this association and the steps that must be taken.

 A Glimpse of Hope

-If this bill were to be passed and spread across the entire nation, the number of crimes and controversy over athletes and finances should decrease significantly.
-Before it was passed in California, UConn’s head football coach, Randy Edsall, stated, “I hope every state in the union passes the bill.
+The number of crimes and controversy over athletes and finances should decrease significantly if this bill is passed and spread across the entire nation.
+Several coaches expressed their opinions before it was passed in California.
+UConn’s head football coach, Randy Edsall, stated, “I hope every state in the union passes the bill.
 I hope the governor signs it in California, and I know South Carolina is doing something about it.”
 If this happens to be the case, management companies and representatives would not have to deal (or in these situations, bribe) with coaches to make dealings with athletes.

 Even if they did, this would not cause problems and would only benefit both parties.
-Athletes would have the ability to earn additional funds for the hard work they put into their sports and plan for the future that they may have in the professional world.
+Athletes would have the ability to earn additional funds for the hard work they put into their sports.
+Also, they could plan for the future that they may have in the professional world.

 As the lawmaking process continues and rules change, we might eventually see an increase in college athletes earning money and getting ready for their roles as pros.